-An artifact is anything created by a human.
-An artifact could be a visual program, story map, story board or sequential graphic organizer.
+Content Elaborations CLARIFICATIONS An artifact is anything created by a human.
+An artifact could be a visual program, story map, storyboard or sequential graphic organizer.
 Debug is defined as "to identify and fix."

-CONTENT FOCUS

-The focus is on creating and debugging artifacts and programs.

-Strand Algorithmic [•] Thinking and Programming Торіс Program Dev velopment COMPUTER SCIENCE PRACTICES Practice 5.
-Creating a Computational Artifact Plan the development of a computational artifact using an iterative process that includes reflection on and modification of the plan, taking into account key features, time, and resource constraints, and user expectations.
+CONTENT FOCUS The focus is on creating and debugging artifacts and programs.
+COMPUTER SCIENCE PRACTICES Practice 5.
+Creating a Computational Artifact - 1.
+Plan the development of a computational artifact using an iterative process that includes reflection on and modification of the plan, considering key features, time and resource constraints and user expectations. - 2.
 Create a computational artifact for practical intent, personal expression, or to address a societal issue.
 Practice 6.
 Testing and Refining Computational Artifacts 2.
 Identify and fix errors using a systematic process.
 Practice 7.
+Communicating About Computing

+Strand Algorithmic Thinking and Programming

+Topic Program Development

-Communicating About Computing 2.
-Describe, justify, and document computational processes and solutions using appropriate terminology consistent with the intended audience and purpose.
+Describe, justify and document computational processes and solutions using appropriate terminology consistent with the intended audience and purpose.